JessieHallDev/online-quiz/README.md

  * Issues fixed by switching H3 element to H2

-## Deployment to GitHub Pages
+## Deployment
-### The site was deployed to GitHub pages.
+### The react site was deployed via vs code.
 The steps to deploy are as follows:

-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Main Branch, then click "Save".
+ * The scripts "predeploy": "npm run build", "deploy": "gh-pages -d build" were added to package.json
-The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+ * the url link was added as the "homepage" in package.json
-The live link can be found at [https://jessiehalldev.github.io/online-quiz/]
+ * "npm run build" was run in the terminal to deploy the site The live link can be found at [https://jessiehalldev.github.io/online-quiz/]